Nastel/gocypher-cybench-gradle/README.md

 The simplest configuration for the plugin requires:
 * adding the dependency to the plugin and applying the plugin task 'cybench-launcher'
+* the benchmarks can be included in test source or main source directory. *Note*: If both directories have benchmarks and compiles the *BenchmarksList* files the test source directory has Priority.

 ```build.gradle
 buildscript {